Kink (sexuality): Precautions

-Another aspect that should be considered when engaging in kinky behavior is the risk of contracting HIV (Human immunodeficiency virus).
-This is especially prominent in the LGBTQ+ communities as same sex relations are more prone to HIV compared to heterosexual relations.
-Forms to reduce the risk of HIV include the use of condoms, minimizing the number of sexual partners, and using PrEP (Pre-exposure prophylaxis).
+The risk of contracting HIV (Human immunodeficiency virus) and other sexually-transmitted diseases should be considered when engaging in any interpersonal sexual behavior, especially in the LGBTQ+ communities as same-sex relations may be more prone to HIV compared to heterosexual relations.
+Using condoms, minimizing the number of sexual partners, and using PrEP (Pre-exposure prophylaxis) can reduce the risk of HIV.